Skip to main content

 But even Owen experiences growth in his own way.
 Owen respects the autonomy of the raptors and their capacity for violence, but despite essentially parenting them since they hatched, he doesn't doubt that these animals will make lunch out of him if he lets his guard down.
 He "respects" the raptors, but there's still a certain impersonality to their relationship.
 In that way, Owen also needs a bit of that childlike reverence himself.

 There’s a spell where Owen temporarily betrays his principles when he is pressured to weaponize the raptors in order to hunt down the Indominus Rex.
 As a consequence, he temporarily loses his good standing with them, and his raptors become loyal to the Indominus.
 In this chapter where the raptors have effectively been mechanized, they have lost the intrapersonal piece, the loyalty that they previously had for Owen.
+This is restored when, knowing full well that the raptors have turned against him, Owen removes the headset from Blue.
+This moment is made even stronger because, again, Owen did not imagine himself “friends” with the raptors.
+This is very much a leap of faith for him, and it pays off when he sees that, yes, there is substance to this relationship--there always was.

 “Fallen Kingdom” has Claire and Owen effectively switch places.
 At the start of this second film, Owen is more or less ready to cut his losses and just let Blue be taken out by the volcano until Claire presses him to live by his principles.
 This time around, Owen is the one who needs to be shaken from his state of indifference, and it's Claire who compels him to honor his relationship with Blue.
 Their mutual growth sets the stage for them to both emerge as parent figures to Maisie, the storyline carrying the last half of "Fallen Kingdom" and on.

 Owen and Claire have noticeably smaller arcs in “Dominion."
 Their story is confined almost exclusively to rescuing Maisie and Beta from BioSyn, and they don't really have to grow or mature to accomplish this, they just have to prove that they're up to the task.
 Some have written that off as a failing on part of the writers, and I give this particular criticism points for at least being specific and being rooted in actual filmmaking principles.
-Just the same, I don’t see it as a bad thing.
+Just the same, I don’t see this decision as a bad thing.
 Characters need a purpose in a story, and a story with no arc is really hard to pull off, but there are ways to test a character having them undergo a traditional “arc.”

 Owen and Claire took a risk when they adopted Maisie at the end of “Fallen Kingdom,” and “Dominion” confronts them with the implications of that choice.
 “Did we make the right decision taking her in?
 Can we actually protect this girl?
 Is a happy family even sustainable in a world that is tearing itself apart?”
 You can get rich tension from these kinds of questions, and I don’t think it exposes some embarrassing flaw in the writers' abilities for Owen and Claire to have basically the same arc in “Dominion” as Joyce does in the first two seasons of Stranger Things.
 I think the film works without their specific development for reasons I’ll get into in the next section.